pkwzimm/beerscraper/README.md

 - brewery.css \
 styling

 **Important Note** - You'll need to host the web and data files on a webserver for this to work.
-Right now, they expect everything to be in the root directory.
+Right now, index.html expects everything else to be in the root directory (so if your uri is example.com/beer/, everything should be in /beer)